Chapter 11: With Friends Like This

 “Because I came to hours ago – and I wouldn’t have had to do it if you had done your job.”
 He might not buy it, but luckily Boras had a secondary weakness: sass.
 And I was fairly confident I could annoy him into distraction.

-But, of course, he had weaponry of his own.
+Of course, he had weaponry of his own.
 “Shame about your face,” he said.
 “You weren’t half-bad looking once, for one of them.”

 Ouch.
 That was low.
 What I’d said to him hadn’t been anywhere near that mean.